A close look at the richest badminton players in the world

 Hailing from Japan, Kento Momota is famous for his relentless play style on the court.
 He has won several major badminton tournaments, including two World Championships titles (2018 and 2019), two Asian Championships titles (2018 and 2019) and a solitary All England Open crown (2019).
 The Japanese shuttler also holds a distinction in the Guinness Book of World Records for “The most badminton men’s singles titles in a season” courtesy of his 11 title wins during the 2019 season.
 As of September 2023, Kento Momota holds the 51st spot in the world rankings.

-According to several reports, Kento Momota, in 2023, has a net worth of USD 3 million (INR 24 crore approx.).
+According to several reports, Kento Momota, in 2023, has a net worth of USD 3 million.
 He ranks among the highest-paid badminton players in the world at present, even though he has not enjoyed significant success in the past few years after a 2016 gambling scandal saw him get banned from the sport till late 2017.

 Frequently Asked Questions (FAQs)